NegatioN/negation.github.io/_favorites/quote_186.md

 ---
 text: >
-  "Don't give your past the power to define your future." - Unknown
+  "Choose a job you love and you will never have to work a day of your life." - Unknown
 type: quote
 ---